Enrolment Scheme Information

 If there are more applicants in the second, third, fourth, fifth or sixth priority groups than there are places available, Selection within the priority group will be by ballot conducted in accordance with instructions by the Secretary under Schedule 20 (3) of the Education and Training Act 2020.

-Enrolments for 2022 are open now and close 3 September.
+Enrolments for 2023 open from 1 July and close 26 August.
 Any out-of-zone enrolments submitted after this date will not be eligible for the ballot.
-The ballot will be drawn on 13 September and successful out-of-zone enrolments will be notified by 16 September.
+The ballot will be drawn on 12 September and successful out-of-zone enrolments will be notified within three school days.